 so please be patient with availability.
 We are not accepting any new patients at the time.

 The Covid -19 vaccine program will be ongoing for many months.Vaccines give very strong, and sustained, protection against the severe forms of COVID-19.
 Every person who is vaccinated will be helping to protect the health of their family, friends and community.

-From 8 June 2021, the following people will be eligible for the COVID-19 vaccine: - Currently register through here : Health Direct Eligibility Checker
+From 30 August 2021, everyone 16 and over will be eligible for a vaccination : - Currently register through here : Health Direct Eligibility Checker

 Access to COVID-19 vaccines will increase in 2021 as greater supply becomes available.
 More than 4600 primary care vaccination sites are part of the rollout – including approximately 4400 general practices.